Upin & Ipin: Controversies

 Throughout its run, Upin & Ipin also drews many criticisms and controversies.
 In December 2019, many of few netizens had demanded Les' Copaque to improve the morals depicted in the series which allegedly drews controversy among fans.
 They were asked to "stop allowing their characters to use foul language as it is feared that it could have a bad influence on children" and "increase content with noble values or simply cancel their show if they fail to do so" as well as asking for the character of Sally to be removed immediately.

 In 2020, Fizi, one of the series' characters, has drawn criticism from Indonesian viewers when he making fun of Upin and Ipin in the episode "Syahdunya Syawal" where he responded by saying "Takdelah Syurga!" ("There is no Heaven!") when relating to the phrase 'Heaven under the mother's feet'.
 Les' Copaque's Creative Content Director, Nur Naquyah Burhanuddin, said that was among their requests after the scene broke the hearts of many viewers.
 Few days later, Fizi apologized through a video uploaded on their YouTube channel.
 In the four-minute video, Fizi admitted that he regretted the outburst he had said to Upin and Ipin.

 Criticism of Upin & Ipin continues as some parents are concerned about their sexy appearance in the music video "Goyang Upin & Ipin" which is inspired by Indonesian Dangdut.
 Although comments have been removed on YouTube, the criticism continues on Twitter.

+In May 2026, Indonesian YouTuber and content creator, Frans Sanjaya, drews criticism among fans of the show in both countries when he uploaded a video where an employee from the Gubug Wayang Mojokerto Museum, known as Sadan claimed that the show has an Indonesian origin of which its characters including the twin brothers was initially created by a group of animators from Jakarta and Bandung.
+In the video, they claimed that the series' titular characters were originally not two, but the only one character named 'Aripin'.
+The two also claimed that the animation project was submitted to an Indonesian television channel in 2008, but was rejected, resulting the project was being sold to Malaysia and developed as an animated series.
+Their claims received outburst from netizens of both countries, primarily from Malaysian netizens which came in defence to the series.
+Les' Copaque's founder Burhanuddin Md Radzi issued a statement, saying that the licensing and copyrights of Upin & Ipin belongs to his company and asserted that the series is produced, developed and animated in Malaysia and uses entirely Malaysian voice actors without any involvements of Indonesian talents.
+Sanjaya then issued an apology via YouTube video, explained that he and Sadan had no intention of "claiming" that the series originated from Indonesia, while acknowledging that "the licencing and copyrights to Upin & Ipin belongs to Malaysia".